adsp-polito/2024-P9-RAG-MARCO/README.md

   <p>This research explores the world of Retrieval-Augmented Generation (RAG) by studying the interplay between syntactic and semantic search for document retrieval.
 As depicted in the figure below, a RAG system operates as a powerful pipeline.
 First, a sophisticated <strong>Retrieval Mechanism</strong> searches through a vast database and pinpoints the most relevant documents related to the input question.
 These carefully selected documents are then combined with the original question to form an enriched query, which is subsequently fed into a Large Language Model (LLM) for <strong>Response Generation</strong>.</p>

-  <p>While RAG is essentially revolutionizing how LLMs generate informed responses, the retrieval mechanism remains the keystone.
-The quality of the final answer hinges critically on the relevance of the retrieved documents.
+  <p>While RAG is essentially revolutionizing how LLMs generate informed responses, the retrieval mechanism remains the keystone, as the quality of the final answer relies critically on the relevance of the retrieved documents.
 Garbage in, garbage out, as they say!
 Therefore, this research revolves around two fundamental questions:</p>

   <ul>
     <li><strong>How can we retreive reliably?</strong> We're exploring state-of-the-art techniques to ensure we're not just finding <em>any</em> documents, but the <em>right</em> ones.</li>